Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 - Push all commits to GitHub after each session and be sure to pull from GitHub before beginning each session.

 - Be sure you DO NOT commit files larger than 100MB.
 This will break the repository.
 We can set up git lfs if this needs to be done.
+Add large files (or folders that contain large files) to the '.gitignore' file to avoid adding these large files to the repository.

 **Stil need to:**